 orange slices and sliced kalamata olives on a bed of baby spinach.
 Use the same

-vinaigrette as above or one made with a little orange juice.
+vinaigrette as above.
 Add chopped fresh

 herbs of your choice.